fbalouch/vaccineID/README.md

 ## Overview

-VaccineID is a demonstration of Microsoft Identity platform, using Azure Active Directory (AAD) for authentication and authorization, AAD workload identity federation with Kuberentes, Cosmos DB role based access using AAD, and Microsoft Authentication Library (MSAL) for Angular and Python.
+VaccineID is a demonstration of Microsoft Identity platform, using Azure Active Directory (AAD) for authentication and authorization, AAD workload identity federation with Kubernetes, Cosmos DB role based access using AAD, and Microsoft Authentication Library (MSAL) for Angular and Python.

 ![VaccineID](./img/vaccineID.png)